Open for business

 Why is a pedestrian one-way system needed?

 Our town centre, like many other shopping districts across the country, weren’t designed for social distancing.
-As you’ll have seen with our supermarkets, non-essential stores will be placing limits on the number of customers allowed on their premises at any one time in order to allow for social distancing.
+As you’ll have seen in supermarkets, non-essential stores will be placing limits on the number of customers allowed on their premises at any one time in order to allow for social distancing.

-When we have looked at the available ‘high street’ space at our town and district centres, there is not enough room to safely queue people whilst also maintaining the 2m distance between two directions of pedestrian walkway.
+When we have looked at the available ‘high street’ space at our town and district centres, there is not enough room to for people to safely queue while also maintaining the two metre distance between two directions of pedestrian walkway.

 In order to allow for safe, sensible queuing areas, it has been necessary to put in place a one-way system.